Boaz, Alabama: History

 First settled in the 1850s, the town of Boaz was officially founded November 11, 1878, by the Sparks family of Georgia.
 A post office has been in operation since 1887.
 The city was named after Boaz, from the Bible.
 It was incorporated in 1897.

 Prior to World War II, Boaz hosted a primarily cotton-based economy, only diversifying to livestock and poultry with the pressures of boll weevil infestations and the Great Depression.
 After the war, Boaz developed a thriving automotive sales industry, which in many instances survives to this day.

 In the early 1980s, the VF Corporation opened an outlet store in an abandoned factory, whose success prompted other retailers to open stores.
 In the late 1980s, Boaz was a tourist attraction with 130 outlet stores, attracting five million people per year.
 Retailers moved away from Boaz due to a dwindling customer base, dropping to 80 stores in the early 1990s, with the Great Recession of the 2000s driving away even more.
 In 2016, three buildings of the outlet center were demolished.

 The Julia Street Memorial United Methodist Church, Snead Junior College Historic District, the Thomas A. Snellgrove Homestead and the Edward Fenns Whitman House are listed on the National Register of Historic Places.
 The Alabama Register of Landmarks and Heritage lists the Boaz Elementary School, the First Baptist Church and Cemetery, and the Methodist Episcopal Church, South.

 Geography

-Boaz is located in southeastern Marshall County at (34.202793, −86.160457) and extends south into Etowah County.
+Boaz is located in southeastern Marshall County and extends south into Etowah County.
 The city sits atop Sand Mountain (a plateau) at 1080 ft above sea level.
 It is bordered to the north by Albertville and to the southeast by Sardis City.
 U.S. Route 431 passes through the east side of the city, leading north 16 mi to Guntersville and south 20 mi to Gadsden.

 According to the U.S. Census Bureau, the city of Boaz has a total area of 14.6 sqmi, of which 0.06 sqmi, or 0.43%, are water.
 Most of the city drains west to either Slab Creek or Clear Creek, tributaries of the Locust Fork of the Black Warrior River.
 The Tennessee Valley Divide crosses the east side of the city, with the eastern portions of the city draining to Short Creek, a north-flowing tributary of the Tennessee River.